 Figure 18.1 Example of XY plot

+18.1 Curve Definitions

 When you choose a file, you also choose which items should be the x and y axis on your plot.
 You will choose the items on the "Select items" page in the "Open" dialog.

 After selecting the items, you can select line appearance or marker style.

 The "Item pairs" box gives information on the items, like min/max values and units.
 The only thing you can choose here is whether the y axis should be on the left or right in the picture ("Axis pos" = 1 or 2 respectively).

 18.2 Axis Definitions

 Set the axis extremes here, either as absolute values or relative to the data.

+18.3 Text Annotations

 On this page you choose which text strings that are to be put on the plot axis and header.

+18.4 Popup Menu

 A click on the right mouse button (For some of the below mentioned menu items, you have to use the left button) brings up a menu that allows for various manipulations of the active object or the object over which the cursor is positioned.

+Properties

 A plot control specific property page appears, in which the properties of the plot can be manipulated.
 This of where you choose which file you want to plot, line appearance, labels, etc.

-18.4.2 Toolbar
+Toolbar

 Not Available

-18.4.3 Legend
+Legend

 If you choose this, you will see a plot legend in the top of your picture.

+File name legend

 Places a legend in the plot container depicting the names of the data files from which the plotted data have been taken.

-18.4.5 Zoom in
+Zoom facilities

-Allows you to zoom in on the plotted data and change the focus of the plot.
+Zoom In allows you to zoom in on the plotted data and change the focus of the plot.

-18.4.6 Zoom out

-Zooms out to default coverage.
+Zoom Out zooms out to default coverage.

-Copies the selected data to the clipboard.
+Previous Zoom and Next Zoom zooms to the previous or following focus of the plot, respectively.
+Copy to clipboard Copies the selected data to the clipboard.
 The general idea is that the graphics from an object at any time can be copied to a standard Windows application which supports GDI-operations.
 An example could be to export the graphics to MS Word.
 Activate the "Copy to Clipboard" function, then switch to MS Word and activate the "Paste"-function or press "Ctrl" V in and active Word document, and then a copy of the plot appears in MS Word.
+Save to metafile Saves the current plot to an enhanced meta file.
+Save to bitmap Saves the current snapshot plot to a bitmap file.
+Help "Help" brings up the relevant on-line help pages.
+INDEX